Generic Program Admission Requirements

 The change of major process is academically competitive and maintaining the highest GPA possible may enhance your opportunity for acceptance to the nursing major.
 Having completed most of the prerequisites as opposed to one places the student in better a position as well.
 The Nursing Departments Admissions Committee reviews all applications for matriculation into the nursing major.

 *Enrolled students looking to change their major who have earned a grade of C- or below in nursing prerequisite courses are not eligible for admission even if they have repeated the course successfully.
-The prerequisite courses are General and Developmental Psychology, Anatomy and Physiology I & II, Advanced Anatomy and Physiology, Microbiology, Chemistry for Health Sciences, Elementary Statistics, Nursing Research and Therapeutic Nutrition.
+The prerequisite courses are General Psychology, Lifespan Development, Anatomy and Physiology I & II, Advanced Anatomy and Physiology, Microbiology, Chemistry for Health Sciences, Elementary Statistics, Nursing Research and Therapeutic Nutrition.